 Chapter 13 Bankruptcy Lawyers in Tucson, Arizona

 Chapter 13 Bankruptcy is a reorganization plan that allows individuals to obtain the protection of bankruptcy and develop a plan to repay their debt – partially or in whole.
-A Chapter 13 can be filed by individuals or Sole Proprietors who are business owners.
+A Chapter 13 Bankruptcy can be filed by individuals or Sole Proprietors who are business owners.
 An entity, such as a corporation or LLC normally do not qualify for a Chapter 13 and a different avenue for reorganization is considered.

 Although the legal fees are substantially less than filing for Chapter 11 Bankruptcy, the complexity of the process still requires a seasoned Tucson Chapter 13 Bankruptcy Attorney.
 Within Chapter 13 proceedings, the debtors will propose a repayment plan that spans three to five years.
-I, Eric Ollason, Attorney at Law, have handled thousands of these cases, and am able to minimize attorney’s fees and out of-pocket costs.
+I, Eric Ollason, Attorney at Law, have handled thousands of these cases, and am able to minimize lawyer’s fees and out of-pocket costs.

 When financial troubles become a burden to my clients, and their overall happiness is affected by the heaviness of their debt, our Tucson Chapter 13 Bankruptcy lawyer pride ourselves in reassuring them that there is a bankruptcy solution right for them.

 Since all filings are not the same, it is important that anyone considering bankruptcy work with an accomplished Tucson Chapter 13 Bankruptcy Attorney who has absolute focus in the field to get the most out for our client(s) financial future.
 I not only have over two decades of experience, I deliver results in each case that my office represents.

 Types of Debt & Chapter 13 Solvency